VisualBean/HIBP.NET/README.md

 ### Breaking change coming in version 3.0
 ApiKey has been refactored to be a class of its own.
 Version 3 is mostly minor refactorings and addition of cancellationtokens on particular API calls instead of from the Base.
+Added middleware for easier injection and setup in netcore projects.